-- 1. 200 feet from any lot line. - 2.
+- 1. 200-100 feet from any lot line. - 2.
 200 feet from any road/and or right-of way - 3.
-200 feet from any road/right-of-way within 1⁄2 mile of a town or village boundary that is the gateway into a town or village - 4.
-200 feet from any residential use or zoning district - 5.
+200 feet from any road/right of way within 1⁄2 mile of a town or village boundary that is the gateway into a town or village - 4.2.
+200 150 feet from the nearest wall of any residential unit. use or zoning district - 5.
 Setbacks may be reduced to 100 feet for non-residential development with written consent from the property owners whose property is adjacent to the area in which the setback reduction is sought.
-The Planning Commission shall be the review agency to determine the application of this provision. - 6.
-Setbacks shall be measured from the outermost edge of the perimeter fence that surrounds the solar panel structures and any substations.
-If another type of perimeter barrier were approved by the Planning Commission, the setbacks shall be from the outer edge of said barrier not the edge nest to the solar arrays.
+The Planning Commission shall be the review agency to determine the application of this provision. - 5-3.
+Setbacks shall be measured from the property boundary to the nearest solar array or accessory equipment, buildings, or facilities that generate, maintain, operate, manage, distribute, and transmit electricity; and may not apply to any interconnection tie line or facility that connects a solar energy generating station to the electric system.

+If another type of perimeter barrier were approved by the Planning Commission, the setbacks shall be from the outer edge of said barrier not the edge next to the solar arrays.